Skip to main content

 RTSP

-• RTSP: RTSP streaming, RTSP server, RTSP playback, etc.
+• RTSP: How to support RTSP streaming, RTSP server, RTSP playback, etc.

 1. SRS supports pulling RTSP with Ingest, but does not support pushing RTSP stream to SRS, which is not the correct usage.
 For detailed reasons, please refer to #2304.